-If you handle bulk, unpackaged organic products (e.g., milk, livestock, grain, etc.) or perform any other activities that may be defined as processing, you will require certification.
+- If you handle bulk, unpackaged organic products (e.g., milk, livestock, grain, etc.) or perform any other activities that may be defined as processing, certification is required.
 In some instances, you may be eligible to be included under a different organic operation’s certification.

-If you only store or handle already packaged products that remain in the same container without being processed, you do not require certification.
+- If you only store or handle already packaged products that remain in the same container without being processed, certification is not required.

 While certification is not required, you may choose to get certified for additional flexibility in the organic products you would be eligible to transport as well as types of actions you can take, such as refrigeration.

 The USDA National Organic Program defines processing as: cooking, baking, curing, heating, drying, mixing, grinding, churning, separating, extracting, slaughtering, cutting, fermenting, distilling, eviscerating, preserving, dehydrating, freezing, chilling, or otherwise manufacturing, including the packaging, canning, jarring, or otherwise enclosing food in a container.

 If I am not certified am I required to do any recordkeeping?